rockettheme/docs/Docs/joomla/templates/epsilon/demo.md

 You will need to change the **Page Class** setting under the Home menu item to ` mar14-home`.

-The icons that appear at the top-level menu area are configured under the individual menu item's **Dropdown Menu Options**, and are set in the **Menu Icon** option.

-For example, the **Pages** menu icon is set to `icon-file-text`.
-For a full list of icons you can choose from, check out [this list by Font Awesome][icons].

 [gantry]: http://gantry-framework.org/download
 [rokajaxsearch]: http://www.rockettheme.com/joomla/extensions/rokajaxsearch
 [rokbox]: http://www.rockettheme.com/joomla/extensions/rokbox